-Multiple Intelligences
+Multiple Intelligences and Autism

 The theory of multiple intelligences, proposed by psychologist Howard Gardner, suggests that intelligence is not a single, unified entity but rather a collection of distinct forms of intelligence.
-According to Gardner, individuals possess different strengths and abilities in various domains, and these abilities can be considered as different intelligences.
+According to Howard Gardner, individuals possess different strengths and abilities in various domains, and these abilities can be considered as different intelligences.
 The theory has been influential in understanding human cognition and has implications for fields such as education and psychology.

 Gardner initially identified 7 forms of intelligence, and later expanded the list to include an additional two.